If you'd like to commission me, or if you have a complaint or compliment about something I've written,

 please drop me a line at jakebittle at gmail dot com.

-Most recently, I've written about
+So far this year, I've written about

-The need to humanize mass shooters (for Slate),
+the need to humanize mass shooters,

-The Manhattan District Attorney's long record of harshly punishing low-income defendants,
+the Manhattan District Attorney's long record of harshly punishing low-income defendants,

 the quixotic campaign of Marc Fliedner for Brooklyn District Attorney,